Where does the respondent go for treatment?

 - Schedules and treatment programs

-- Transportation (to court appearances, interviews for halfway houses, or an identified residential setting or home)
+- Transportation (to court, interviews for halfway houses, or a residential setting or home)

 - Number of roommates